 A vast array of known factors play a role in the current opioid crisis, and a recent study may have identified yet another.
 The authors conclude that doctors are more likely to prescribe opioids later in the day and when appointments are running late.

-According to the Centers for Disease Control and Prevention (CDC), opioid-related drug deaths increased by 88% each year from 2013 to 2016.
+According to the Centers for Disease Control and Prevention (CDC), opioid-related drug deaths increased by

 Each day, more than 130 people in the United States died from opioid-related drug overdoses in 2017–2018.

 The driving forces behind the opioid epidemic are complex, and scientists are approaching the problem from all angles.

 Some are focusing specifically on reducing the overall number of opioid prescriptions.

 Of course, in certain situations, experts acknowledge that opioids are the right choice.
 However, there are concerns that doctors are overprescribing opioid medication.